 WebGURU is a great resource on external research opportunities and tips for getting started in undergraduate research.

-A doctor's job involves more than just patient interaction and treatment.
-Before considering medical school or while preparing to apply, shadowing a physician can provide a wealth of knowledge about the profession and help solidify your decision to go to medical school.
-Shadowing physicians may enable you to build a good relationship with a professional in the field who could provide you with a recommendation letter.
-It is advisable to shadow physicians not only in your area of interest but also other disciplines of medicine.
-There are many healthcare organizations in the Cleveland area, some are just a bus ride from campus.
-To get started consult Contact Information for Cleveland Area Hospital Volunteer Programs.
+Students interested in professional schools should note that it involves more than just patient interaction and treatment.
+Before considering professional school or while preparing to apply, shadowing can provide a wealth of knowledge about the profession and help solidify your decision.
+Shadowing may enable you to build a good relationship with a professional in the field who could provide you with a recommendation letter.
+It is advisable to shadow not only in your area of interest but also other disciplines.